home-assistant/home-assistant.io/source/_includes/installation/container.md

 <div class="note tip">

   `docker compose` should [already be installed](https://www.docker.com/blog/announcing-compose-v2-general-availability/) on your system.
-If not, you can [manually](https://docs.docker.com/compose/install/linux/) install it
+If not, you can [manually](https://docs.docker.com/compose/install/linux/) install it.

 </div>